- Compatible with the INCA 1, CUB 2, GOBI 3 and GRIZZLY 4 tent

 Important Notice: Winds exceeding 25mph (40kmph) are bordering moderate gale conditions.

 Avoid damage to equipment by pre-planning.
 Check wind and gust forecasts before your planned excursion.
-There are many free and professional paid wind apps and websites (ie. XCWeather.co.uk is a good free forecasting site).
+There are many free and professional paid wind apps and websites (ie. Ventusky.co.uk or XCWeather.co.uk are good, free forecasting site).
 Wind and gusts can be very destructive to temporary shelters like tents, not covered under warranty.
 Familiarise yourself with the pre-fitted guy ropes and guy runners as per the setup guide.
 Ensure guys are installed fully as per the guides, even on a still day.
 Camping in winds or gusts exceeding 25 mph (40kmph) is not a pleasant experience and can be a safety risk, which can result in injury and/or damage to camping equipment not covered under warranty.

 We highly recommend using an Extra Guy Kit which offers additional support and stability to the tent and frame during breezier conditions and outside the recommended.
 Though we can not guarantee the equipment will perform optimally beyond the recommended, by installing the Extra Guy Support Kit (in addition to the standard pre-fitted guy ropes), has been tested to offer additional support and stability to the equipment.